kplates/angular2-wallaby/README.md

-# Angular 2 Wallaby Demo
+# Angular 2 - Wallabyjs getting started
 Set up Wallaby for Angular.
 This guide assumes you have Wallaby.js extension installed for VS Code and Angular CLI installed globally.

 1. Create angular cli project